psecio/websecio/_posts/2013/02/2013-02-14__API-Authentication-Public-Private-Key.md

 validate not only the user making the request but also the contents of the request itself.

-#### Public and Private Keys
+#### Public and Private Hashes

 In this first part of the series, we're going to look at a pretty simple method of validating both of these things - using the pairing of a public and private key along with [HMAC hashing](http://en.wikipedia.org/wiki/Hash-based_message_authentication_code) to perform the validation.
-Let's start with a look at these public and private keys, though.
+Let's start with a look at these public and private hashes, though.

-I call them "keys" but in reality you probably want to use something that's a bit more difficult to figure out than just a user-defined set of strings (in fact, I'd **strongly** advise you not allow the user to have any input into the key creation).
+I call them "hashes" but in reality you probably want to use something that's a bit more difficult to figure out than just a user-defined set of strings (in fact, I'd **strongly** advise you not allow the user to have any input into the key creation).
 Since these values are only used for the hashing and validation of the content, they